zauri/github_stats/README.md

 1. Create a personal access token (not the default GitHub Actions token) using the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-   Personal access token must have permissions: `read:user` and `repo`.
+   Personal access token (not the fine-grained beta one!) must have permissions: `read:user` and `repo`.
 Copy the access token when it is generated – if you lose it, you will have to regenerate the token.
    - Some users are reporting that it can take a few minutes for the personal